mjfrigaard/sharing-your-work/manuscript/03chapter.md

 ![](images/03-move-to-parent-folder.png)

-We are going to use this opportunity to introduce a few command line tools.
+We are going to use this opportunity to introduce a few command-line tools.
 To do this, we'll be working from the **Terminal** pane in RStudio.Cloud.
-The next session will be a quick "crash course" in operating system terms, their differences, a few **Terminal** commands, why we still have these command line tools, and how to use them effectively.
+The next session will be a quick "crash course" in operating system terms, a few **Terminal** commands, and how to use them effectively.

 ## The Command line: Unix and Windows

 In 2007, Apple released its [Leopard](https://en.wikipedia.org/wiki/MacOS_version_history#Version_10.5:_%22Leopard%22) operating system that was the first to adhere to the [Single Unix Specification](https://en.wikipedia.org/wiki/Single_UNIX_Specification).
 I only introduce this bit of history to help keep the terminology straight. macOS and Linux are both Unix systems, so they have a similar underlying architecture (and philosophy).
 Most Linux commands also work on macOS.

-Windows has a command line tool called Powershell, but this is not the same as the Unix shells discussed above.
+Windows has a command-line tool called Powershell, but this is not the same as the Unix shells discussed above.
 The differences between these tools reflect the differences in design between the two operating systems.
 However, if you're a Windows 10 user, you can install a [bash shell command-line tool](https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10).

-### Command line interfaces
+### Command-line interfaces

 The [command line interface](https://en.wikipedia.org/wiki/Command-line_interface) (CLI) was the predecessor to a GUI, and there is a reason these tools haven't gone away.
 CLI is a text-based screen where users interact with their computer's programs, files, and operating system using a combination of commands and parameters.
 This basic design might make the CLI sound inferior to a trackpad or touchscreen, but after a few examples of what's possible from on the command-line and you'll see the power of using these tools.